Teddy34/gatsby-blog/blog/2019-09-14/index.md

 ```

-Compose is often the classic tool for people coming from a FP background as it reads in the same way as the manual composition, but flow reads more sequentially left to right and is therefore the first choice of all other people.
+Compose is often the classic tool for people coming from an FP background as it reads in the same way as the manual composition, but flow reads more sequentially left to right and is, therefore, the first choice of all other people.
 It also reads the same way as a promise chain.
 The team made an early decision in favor of flow.

-These tools are the best friend of point free functional programming adepts.
+These tools are the best friend of point-free functional programming adepts.
 They work with unaries (see where we're going...) and enable to write very readable and pure functions:

 ```javascript
 import { capitalize, filter, flow, get, map } from 'lodash/fp';